Home » Home Design / Interiors » Ideas By Room » Outdoor Spaces » Unique Raised Garden Bed Ideas

 • The best soilIf you live in an area that has poor soil, using raised garden beds eliminates that problem entirely because you fill your empty garden beds with the fresh planting soil of your choice.

-• Easier for maintaining and gardeningBending over to tend an in-ground garden is back-breaking work and hard on the knees too.
+• Easier for maintaining and gardeningBending over to tend an in-ground garden is back-breaking work and hard on the knees, too.
 Growing flowers and vegetables in raised garden beds can eliminate that problem!

-• Better drainageIn some areas due to either a wet climate or poor dirt, the soil in the ground doesn’t drain well and can actually overwater your produce.
+• Better drainage -In some areas, due to either a wet climate or poor dirt, the soil in the ground doesn’t drain well and can actually overwater your plants.
 This can lead to root rot for your plants.
 Raised bed gardens avoid this problem altogether and provide better drainage for your plants.

 • Fewer weedsOnce established, your garden will have fewer weeds, making both your plants happier and your weeding job easier.